Can (and Should) a Family Member Adopt My Baby After Delivery?

 Each of our families creates an adoptive family video profile, which gives you a glimpse into their lives and their genuine excitement to become parents.

-You are in control of your adoption plan, including the type of post-placement relationship you want to have with your child and the adoptive family.
+You are in control of your adoption plan, including the type of post-adoption relationship you want to have with your child and the adoptive family.
 This means that even if you choose unrelated adoptive parents, you can remain an important part of your child’s life.

 Most importantly, remember that when you make an adoption plan for your baby, you will be forever connected to him or her and the adoptive family.
 If you choose to have a relationship with them, they will become your family, too.

 If you are considering family adoption for your baby, you may speak with an adoption specialist to discuss your situation and ensure it is truly the right choice for you and your baby.
-For more information about the relative adoption process or our waiting families, call 1-800-ADOPTION.